sasilver75/obsidian/MinHash.md

 The core concept of MinHash lies in its ability to approximate the ***Jaccard similarity*** between sets through a hashing technique that preserves similarity.

 I've often seen this used in the deduplication portion of dataset construction (eg for pretraining data).
+- "A fuzzy hash-based deduplication technique that scales efficiently to many CPU-nodes, and allows us to tune similarity thresholds (by controlling the number and size of buckets) as well as the length of the subsequences considered (by controlling the n-gram size)."

 ---
 Aside: What is the ==Jaccard Similarity==